nilostolte/Sudoku/README.md

 It can be upgraded for 16x16 or 25x25 grids.

+Updates done here and corresponding code are reported on Twitter below [this tweet](https://twitter.com/nilostolte/status/1633804599730622469).
+Please follow me on Twitter for updates.

 ## Grid

 This is the [class](https://github.com/nilostolte/Sudoku/blob/main/src/Grid.java) containing the grid to be solved.